Make yourself a strong candidate

 Scholarships can be merit-based, need-based, or a combination of the two.
-Merit-based scholarships will often require a specific GPA as well as leadership activities, honors courses, and special projects or involvements.
-Need based scholarships will often ask for FAFSA or income information.
-You will want to know what is required before applying for a scholarship you might not be eligible for.
+Merit-based scholarships often require a specific GPA as well as leadership activities and honors courses.
+Need-based scholarships often ask for FAFSA or income information.
+Know what is required before applying for a scholarship you might not be eligible for.

 Research the sponsoring organization

-Read about the organization, institution or scholarship that you are applying to.
-If you know the sponsor has a passion for healthcare and that is the field you are interested in then highlighting that in your application could help you stand out.
+Read about the organization, institution or scholarship you are applying to.
+If you know the sponsor has a passion for healthcare and you are interested in healthcare, then highlight that in your application to stand out.

 Keep an updated resume

 Scholarships often require a resume as part of the scholarship packet.
-A scholarship resume is often different that the one that you would use when applying for a job and focuses more on the academic activities.
-Always make sure to consult with a Career Services Professional and be clear on what you are using the resume for.
+A scholarship resume is different that the one that you would use when applying for a job, it focuses more on academic activities.
+Always consult with a Career Services Professional.

 Have supplemental materials ready

-Most Scholarships will require some if not all of these supporting materials, so be ready:
+Most scholarships will require some if not all of these supporting materials:

--Financial aid forms and tax information, should be accessible online through your FAFSA profile
+- Financial aid forms and tax information - accessible online through your FAFSA profile

--Recommendation letters, ask in advance and make sure your references are able to meet the required deadline
+- Recommendation letters - ask in advance and make sure your references can meet the required deadline

 Submit a complete application!

 The application form itself may seem like the simplest part, but this is often where scholarship readers find the most mistakes.
-Read over your application carefully before you send it in and double check to make you included all required materials (sometimes applications will require multiple copies of certain materials).
-Incomplete applications are often the first to be discarded.
+Read over your application carefully before you submit it.
+Double check all required materials (sometimes applications require multiple copies of certain materials).
+Incomplete applications are often discarded.